Professional Development for Educators

 Dances for an Expanding Universe

-For grades 5-8
+For Teachers Grades 5-8

 Spinning planets, streaking comets, and shooting stars comprise this astronomical adventure that will propel students into orbit!
 This participatory workshop integrates dance with the characteristics and movement patterns of the planets and sun in our solar system.
 Learn ways to help students apply and demonstrate their understanding of the gravitational force that keep planets and moons in orbit by creating dance sequences based on objects in the solar system.
 You’ll enjoy this unique choreography experience!